mynk-kmbt/TwoFishEncryption/README.md

 # Files

+Almost all the files in encryption and decryption process remains same except the FuncF_out and the top module that intigerates all modules to perform final task

-- encrypt_out.v – Final output processing module, managing ciphertext formatting after encryption rounds.
+- encrypt_out.v / decrypt_out.v – Final output processing module, managing ciphertext/plaintext formatting after encryption rounds.

 - encrypt_testbench.v – Testbench module simulating the entire encryption pipeline for functional verification.

 - input_whitening.v – Handles input whitening step by XORing plaintext with the round of subkeys.

-- FuncF_out.v – Manages output logic from the F-function, preparing data for further processing in the encryption round.
+- FuncF_out.v / FuncF_out_decryption.v – Manages output logic from the F-function, preparing data for further processing in the encryption round.

 - F_function.v – Implements the F-function core of Twofish, combining G-functions and key mixing for round operations.